jabali-jhonatan/comfy-pack/README.md

-# ComfyUI-BentoML
+# ComfyUI-IDL

-ComfyUI custom nodes for BentoML services
+ComfyUI custom nodes for input and output specification.